jabraham17/evo/README.md

 - Commandline args
   - selection criteria
   - species
+  - add checking if varaibales go out of bounds, like exceeding max generations
 - Expand what species do
 - add more genes
 - add more complex environments